anantnrg/anantnrg/README.md

 15yo. i build robots and mess around with rust, c/c++, and linux. started coding at 6. now i’m into fpgas and low-level systems. i also build stuff like robotic arms or quadrupeds.

-hobbies include mtb (dh/enduro), MMA, bikes, cars, rockets, drones, rc planes and rc cars.
+**hobbies:** mtb (dh/enduro), MMA, bikes, cars, rockets, drones, rc planes and anything that flies or goes fast...

 pronouns: zx10r/m440i